 5. Calculate the price differential between the Average Price and the Brent Price (the "Differential Amount")**

-** In the event that the Last Trade did not occur on the same trading day as the day for which the daily Settlement Price is being calculated, then the Differential Amount shall be the price differential between the daily Settlement Price for the Contract on the previous day and the execution in Brent which occurred closest to 12.30pm (Dubai time) on the previous day.
-Once the Differential Amount has been calculated, follow steps 6 & 7 of the Settlement Price Formula above.
+** In the event that the Last Trade did not occur on the same trading day as the day for which the daily Settlement Price is being calculated, then the Differential Amount shall be the price differential between the daily Marker Price for the Contract on the previous day and the execution in Brent which occurred closest to 12.30pm (Dubai time) on the previous day.
+Once the Differential Amount has been calculated, follow steps 6 & 7 of the Marker Price Formula above.

-Chief Compliance Officer (or delegate)
+Head of Compliance (or delegate)

 Chief Liaison Officer (or delegate)

-B. Daily Post Close Prices for Futures Contracts
+B. Daily Settlement Prices for Futures Contracts

-B.1-In these Procedures, the Post Close Range in respect of a Trading Day means, the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed ("Low") occurring during the five (5) minutes ending at 14.30 (New York time) provided that the Exchange may on occasion apply a shorter time period up until 14.30 (New York time) if the Exchange considers this to be necessary taking into account the volume of trading on the Trading Platform.
+B.1-In these Procedures, the Settlement Range in respect of a Trading Day means, the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed ("Low") occurring during the five (5) minutes ending at 14.30 (New York time) provided that the Exchange may on occasion apply a shorter time period up until 14.30 (New York time) if the Exchange considers this to be necessary taking into account the volume of trading on the Trading Platform.

 CME Group staff determines the daily settlements for the out of the money options based on market activity throughout the day, on all venues (including, but not limited to, Globex, Clearport and CME Direct).
 Once the underlying futures have been settled the implied volatility skews will be used in conjunction with the futures settlement price to derive settlement prices for the options.